 At one point, things got so bad for Ortiz that he received a letter demanding that he pay back $6,883.60 for the “overpayment” of his benefits.
 Ortiz said that he stopped receiving SSDI deposits until the Sun Sentinel called the Social Security Administration in Washington.
 He has since received an apology from the SSA and his Medicare eligibility was restored.

 If you suspect your SSDI payments have been delayed or discontinued due to an error, you should contact your local Social Security office immediately.
 You can also contact a Tulsa Social Security disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today.

 Troutman & Troutman, P.C. – Tulsa Social Security disability attorneys